 If you live in the North End of Tacoma (especially in the Old Town and Proctor neighborhoods), you can take North 30th Street heading east to hop onto Schuster Parkway which then becomes Interstate-705 and connects to Interstate-5.
 When you’re coming down North 30th Street you have an absolutely incredible view of Commencement Bay, and Schuster Park is also filled with big views of the Bay and Port of Tacoma.

-Tacoma’s Eastside encapsulates several smaller neighborhoods, but the important thing here is that the Eastside is pretty much surrounded by Interstate-5 making it easy to hop on and off.
+Tacoma’s Eastside encapsulates several smaller neighborhoods.
+McKinley, McKinley Hill, and Waller. the important thing here is that the Eastside is pretty much surrounded by Interstate-5 making it easy to hop on and off.

 The city of Fife is another excellent option, in part because it’s right on Interstate-5.
 You can live in Fife and not worry about the traffic jam that inevitably always happens by the Tacoma Dome and in good traffic you can drive to Downtown Seattle in 30 minutes.